pretix/pretix-docs/docs/guides/widget.md

 Calling the function will open an overlay with your ticket shop.
 In some circumstances, such as missing HTTPS encryption or a small screen size, it will open a new tab instead.
-Therefore, only call this function in direct response to user action, otherwise most browsers will block it as an unwanted pop-up.
+Therefore, you should only call this function in direct response to user action.
+Otherwise most browsers will block it as an unwanted pop-up.

 Call `window.PretixWidget.open`, which has the following signature: